Roadmap for

 EUDR compliance

 The EU Regulation on Deforestation-Free Products (EUDR) will enter into obligation on 30 December 2024 for medium and large-sized companies.
-Time is ticking to be ready for compliance.
-Here is what you need to know now.

 What makes this law different?